 13. Kurilian Bobtail

 The Kurilian Bobtail is quite common in its native country of Russia.
-However, there are very few in North America, according to the International Cat Association.
+However, according to the International Cat Association, there are very few in North America.
 They have short bobbed tails with a large variety of colors.
 Since they were initially wild cats, the bobtail cat can live up to 20 years.

 The Serengeti cat was bred to have a wild appearance similar to the African serval.
 Their coat has a soft silky appearance with yellow and gold coloring with black spots.
 Their eyes tend to be gold or amber in color.
 The cat's body structure is close to an oriental shorthair.
 They love to climb and run around at full speed.

-The Tonkinese loves to play games with its owner, including fetch and hide and seek.
+Tonkinese cats love to play games with their owners, including fetch and hide and seek.
 They love to meet new people and will be the first to say hi to any new visitors.
 The friendly cats are a blend of Siamese and Burmese cats and have beautiful aqua-colored eyes.

 Do you have one of these rare cat breeds?
 Show us on our Wide Open Pets Instagram!